Astronomy Essentials

 Draconid meteor shower: Star chart with set of radial arrows at one end of constellation Draco.

-Watch for the short-lived Draconid meteor shower at nightfall and early evening on October 8, 2023.
-You can watch through the night with the expected peak in the early morning of October 9.
+The radiant point for the Draconid meteor shower almost coincides with the head of the constellation Draco the Dragon in the northern sky.
+That’s why you can view the Draconids best from the Northern Hemisphere.
 This chart faces northward at nightfall in October.
 The Big Dipper sits low in the northwest.
 From the southern U.S. and comparable latitudes, in October, obstructions on your northern horizon might hide the Big Dipper from view.
-From farther south – say, the Southern Hemisphere – you won’t see the Dipper at all in the evening at this time of the year.
-However, if you can spot it low in the sky, use the Big Dipper to star-hop to the star Polaris.
+From farther south – say, the Southern Hemisphere – you won’t see the Dipper at all in the evening at this time of year.
+But, if you can spot it low in the sky, use the Big Dipper to star-hop to the star Polaris.
 Polaris marks the end star in the handle of the Little Dipper.
 Got all these stars?
-Then you should also be able to spot Eltanin and Rastaban, marking the Draconids’ radiant point, high in the northwest sky at nightfall in early October.
+Then you should also be able to spot Eltanin and Rastaban, the Draconids’ radiant point, high in the northwest sky at nightfall in early October.
 Draconid meteors radiate from near these stars, which are known as the Dragon’s Eyes.

-When to watch: The best time to watch the Draconids in 2023 is the evening of October 8 through the wee hours of the morning on October 9.
-The waning crescent moon (23% illuminated) will not interfere with most Draconid meteors.
+When to watch: The best time to watch the Draconids in 2025 is as darkness falls on the evening of October 8 through the wee hours of the morning on October 9.
+However, the thick waning gibbous will light up the sky.
+So try to block out the moon when watching for meteors.

 Radiant: Highest in the sky in the evening hours.
 See chart above.